Challenges for $\Lambda$CDM: An update: Hubble tension

 The measurement of the Hubble constant $H_0$ which is the local expansion rate of the Universe, is of fundamental importance to cosmology.
-This measurement has improved in accuracy through number of probes (for a review of most well established probes, see Ref. \cite{Weinberg:2012es}).
+This measurement has improved in accuracy through number of probes \citep[see][for a review of most well established probes]{Weinberg:2012es}.

 Distances to cosmological objects constitute the most common way to probe the cosmic metric and the expansion history of the Universe.
 In this subsection we review the use of the two main cosmological distances used to probe the cosmic expansion history. \begin{itemize} \item {\bf Luminosity distance }